Back Back

 img Legally binding, offering protection from creditors

-The downsides to using a Debt Relief Order?
+The negatives to using a Debt Relief Order?

 img Your credit rating will be impacted for six years